Flèche bas

 work-study trainees

-Thanks to the dedication and expertise of its teams, Sacem is constantly transforming itself in the service of its members.
-We support their development and fulfilment, guided by strong values: diversity, inclusion, mobility and equal opportunities.
+Thanks to the commitment and expertise of its teams, Sacem continues to evolve in the service of its members.
+We support their growth and fulfilment, always guided by strong values: diversity, inclusion, mobility and equal opportunities.

 Thumbnail image of the video "Building a More Inclusive Company", play button in the center.